christophermayfield/thesisprogress/myupdates.md

 #February 17th, 2019

 First post of the new year.
 I am excited to be the year that I get this done.
 I am making some serious progress.
 I have wrote some excel recode data, which is pretty awesome.
 I'm glad to be back on this habitually.

+#February 19th, 2019

+No work done today.